blog posts

 Networking in Hyper-V is different from other hypervisors, and even people with years of experience in virtualization may have some trouble getting their first contact with Hyper-V.

-In this article, you will get acquainted with the conceptual design of virtual networking in Hyper-V, its settings, and solutions for its better implementation.
+In this article, you will get acquainted with the conceptual design of virtual networking in Hyper-V, its settings, and solutions for better implementation.

 Hyper-V Virtual Switch

-The Hyper-V Virtual Switch is a Layer 2 Ethernet network switch located inside the Hyper-V Manager tool installed on a physical machine and the Hyper-V server role.
+The Hyper-V Virtual Switch is a Layer 2 Ethernet network switch inside the Hyper-V Manager tool installed on a physical machine and the Hyper-V server role.

 However, the Hyper-V Virtual Switch only supports Ethernet and does not support other technologies available on local area networks such as Infiniband and Fiber Channel.

-A virtual machine equipped with a virtual network card can be connected to the Hyper-V Switch via the switch port.
+The switch port allows a virtual machine with a virtual network card to be connected to the Hyper-V Switch.

 What are the main features of Hyper-V Virtual Switch?